Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Proposed Method

 In AdaGCN, the node representations of the source and target networks learned by GCNs will be fed to a classifier for label prediction, and together they form the semi-supervised learning component.
 The classifier could be a single layer logistic regression classifier or a multi-layer perceptron.
 We denote the classifier as $f_c(H;\boldsymbol{\theta}_c)$, where $H$ represents the node representations as input and $\boldsymbol{\theta}_c$ represents the trainable parameters.
 We then denote the prediction scores of nodes in the source and target networks as:

 where $H^r_g$ are the node representations generated by GCNs and $\hat{Y}^r_{ik}$ $(r\in\{s, t\})$ represents the prediction score for node $i$ in class $k$.
 One can conduct multi-class or multi-label classification by changing the activation function of the output layer in the classifier $f_c(\cdot)$.
 For multi-class classification, the activation function can be the softmax function.
 For multi-label classification, the activation function is the sigmoid function.
-We use the cross-entropy error over all the labeled nodes in the source network as the classification loss:
+We use the cross-entropy loss over all the labeled nodes in the source network as the objective for multi-label classification:

 where $\hat{Y}^{sl}$ is the prediction score matrix of the labeled nodes $V^{sl}$ in the source network.
-Note that our method can be easily extended to the semi-supervised setting by incorporting available target labels into the above cross entropy loss.
+Note that our method can be easily extended to the semi-supervised setting by incorporting available target labels into the above loss.